lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     -- of this string to values appropriate for their environment -- in order to reduce the risk of denial-of-service attacks. owf                 AlgorithmIdentifier{DIGEST-ALGORITHM, {...}},
-    -- AlgId for a One-Way Function
+    -- AlgId for the One-Way Function
     iterationCount      INTEGER,
     -- number of times the OWF is applied
     -- Note:  Implementations MAY wish to limit acceptable sizes -- of this integer to values appropriate for their environment -- in order to reduce the risk of denial-of-service attacks. mac                 AlgorithmIdentifier{MAC-ALGORITHM, {...}}
-    -- the MAC AlgId
+    -- AlgId of the Message Authentication Code algorithm }
-}

 id-DHBasedMac OBJECT IDENTIFIER ::= { iso(1) member-body(2)